nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * `d` or `D` sort by date of birth
   * `g` or `G` sort by gender

-* It is optional to specify the field to sort by.
-If no field is specified, no sorting is performed.
+* It is optional to include the sorting prefix and field.
+If the sorting prefix and field to sort by are not included, no sorting is performed.
 * At most one field can be specified. i.e. Cannot specify 2nd or 3rd criteria to sort by.

 <div markdown="span" class="alert alert-info">
-:information_source: **Note:** The sorted result is permanent on the underlying contacts list.<br><br>
+:information_source: **Note:** The sorted result is permanent on the underlying contact list.<br><br>

 For example, if `listPersons s/n` and `listPersons` are executed back-to-back, the result of the second `listPersons` command will display the sorted results from the first `listPersons s/n` command since the sorted result is permanent.
 </div>